CHOQUEQUIRAO

 • Cook and cooking equipment.

-• One emergency horse every 6 people.
+• One emergency horse for every 6 people.

 • Wranglers.